MZachmann/QA40xPlot/QA40xPlot/Help/HelpSummary.md

 |Power Markers|This will check 50Hz and 60Hz peaks, then mark the ones that seem like your power peaks.|
 |% - Y Axis|This will show % instead of db on the Y axis.
 Nice for seeing distortion percents.|
 |% - Data Summary|Swap between percents and uV/dBV|

-## Cursor

-All of the tests support a **cursor**.
-As you move your mouse in the plot a small box in the lower right shows the nearest data point.
-Some charts have a visual on-screen point, some don't.

 # Intermodulation Test